Asbestos and the community

 - Concerning licensed contractors and work sites, contact the Safe Work SA Help Centre on 1300 365 255.

 - To report suspected illegal dumping or other environmental incidents, contact the Environment Protection Authority on 8204 2004.

 Government agencies and further information

-Asbestos.sa.gov.au is the new home of advice for South Australians concerned about Asbestos in their homes or workplaces.
+Asbestos.sa.gov.au is the home of advice for South Australians concerned about asbestos in their homes or workplaces.

-The asbestos.sa.gov.au websiteis the outcome of collaboration between SafeWork SA, SA Health, the EPA, the LGA, Housing SA and DPTI.
+Website information is the outcome of collaboration between SafeWork SA, SA Health, the EPA, the LGA, Housing SA and Department for Infrastructure and Transport (formerly DPTI).
 Each agency plays an important role in managing the risks of exposure and providing information and advice to South Australians about asbestos.

 Check out the website for information on finding and identifying asbestos, what to do with it, how to remove it and where to put it for residential settings and workplaces.